threez/gsasl/README.md

 # Install libgsasl

 To use the library the libgsasl must be installed on the system.
+The gem uses libffi to access the library so no further comilation needed.
+It also should work with all important versions of ruby.

 ## Mac OS X

 Install the library using homebrew:

     brew install libgsasl

+## Debian & Ubuntu

+Install the library using apt-get:

+    sudo apt-get install libgsasl7

+## FreeBSD

+Install the library using ports (as root):

+    cd /usr/ports/security/gsasl/
+    make install clean

 # Use in Ruby